Kuari Pass Trek: A Winter Heaven for Adventure seekers

 1. Warm Clothes

-To begin with, layer yourself properly.
-Carry thermals, fleece jackets, woolen caps, gloves, and a reliable down jacket.
-These items keep you warm against the icy Himalayan winds.
+To begin with, layering is very important.
+Always carry thermals, fleece jackets, woolen caps, gloves, and a good down jacket.
+Together, these items protect you from icy winds and freezing nights.

 2. Footwear

 Equally important, wear sturdy trekking shoes with a strong grip.
-In addition, keep extra pairs of woolen socks to change daily and keep your feet dry.
+They help you walk easily on rocky and slippery terrain.
+In addition, pack extra pairs of woolen socks so your feet stay warm and dry throughout the journey.

 3. Rain Gear